-If the cardinal signs of infection – pain/ redness/ swelling/ local heat/ drainage – persist for more than 2 – 3 days then you should consult with a Podiatric Physician.
+If the cardinal signs of infection – pain/ redness/ swelling/ local heat/ drainage – persist for more than 2 – 3 days then you should consult with an Albuquerque, NM podiatrist.
 Simple debridement or trimming of the ingrown toenail may be all that is required to relieve your symptoms.
 In the more advanced cases, a local anesthetic will need to be administered in order to properly remove the offending portion of the ingrown toenail.
 If there is a severe infection involved, then oral antibiotics may be prescribed by your Podiatric Physician.

 In cases where there are repeated episodes of a recurrent ingrown toenail then surgery may be recommended as a more permanent treatment.